Tax Information for Property Owners

 My taxes were sold.
 What does that mean?

 You did not pay your taxes on time, so a registered tax buyer paid for them at the annual tax sale.
 Call the County Clerk for the redemption amount, which includes a Clerk's fee and interest owed to the tax buyer on top of the regular tax amount.
-Additional fees and interest may accrue, if your taxes go unpaid.
+Additional fees and interest may accrue if your taxes go unpaid.

 By state statute, any unpaid taxes plus interest and penalties go to a tax sale (see dates on Treasurer's website).
 A registered tax buyer bids their fee for paying those taxes.
 The tax buyer's fee is a bid of a percentage of the amount owing, applied every six months.
 Bidding starts at 18% and goes down from there, in some cases to 0%; the County Treasurer must accept the lowest bid.

 The tax buyer pays the County Treasurer, and fees are added by the Clerk's office.
 Additional fees can accrue until the property owner or a financial institution redeems them.
-Upon redemption, the Clerk's office notifies the tax buyer that they no longer have a vested interest in the property.
+Upon redemption, the Clerk's office notifies the tax buyer that they no longer have a personal stake in the property.
 However, if no redemption is made within the time allowed (2-3 years, depending on the type of property and the tax buyer's decision), the tax buyer can petition the Circuit Court for the deed to the property.

 The phrase, "your property has been sold for delinquent taxes," is required by state statute, but can be a bit misleading.
 During the redemption period, you are still the owner of the property.
 Only your unpaid taxes were sold.
 It is only after the redemption period expires that the property can change owners.